MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-split-tunnel.md

 //Insert example here (working on this)

-The VPN client should therefore be configured so that traffic to the above, Optimize marked IPs are routed in this way.
-This allows the traffic to utilize local Microsoft resources such as Office 365 Service Front Doors [such as AFD as one example,](https://azure.microsoft.com/blog/azure-front-door-service-is-now-generally-available/) which deliver Office 365 services and connectivity points as close to your users as possible.
+The VPN client should be configured so that traffic to the **Optimize** IPs are routed in this way.
+This allows the traffic to utilize local Microsoft resources such as Office 365 Service Front Doors [such as the Azure Front Door](https://azure.microsoft.com/blog/azure-front-door-service-is-now-generally-available/) which deliver Office 365 services and connectivity endpoints as close to your users as possible.
 This allows us to deliver extremely high performance levels to users wherever they are in the world.
-There is also [Microsoft's world class global network](https://azure.microsoft.com/blog/how-microsoft-builds-its-fast-and-reliable-global-network/) which is very likely within  a small number of milliseconds of your users direct egress, and is designed to take your traffic securely to Microsoft resources wherever they may be in the world, as efficiently as possible.
+There is also [Microsoft's world class global network](https://azure.microsoft.com/blog/how-microsoft-builds-its-fast-and-reliable-global-network/) which is very likely within a small number of milliseconds of your users' direct egress, and is designed to take your traffic securely to Microsoft resources wherever they may be in the world as efficiently as possible.

-The solution would look something like that below.
+The solution would look something like the diagram below.

 ![Split Tunnel VPN configuration detail](media/vpn-split-tunneling/vpn-split-detail.png)

 ## Configuring and securing Teams media traffic

-Some administrators prefer some more detailed information on how call flows operate in Teams and how we secure connectivity.
+Some administrators may require more detailed information on how call flows operate in Teams using a split tunneling model and how connections are secured.

-**Configuration:**
+### Configuration

-For both 1:1 calls and also meetings, as long as the required Optimize marked IP subnets for Teams media are correctly in place in the route table, when Teams calls GetBestRoute to determine which interface it should use for a particular destination, the local interface will be returned for Microsoft destinations in the Microsoft IP blocks listed above.
+For both calls and meetings, as long as the required Optimize IP subnets for Teams media are correctly in place in the route table, when Teams calls the _GetBestRoute_ method to determine which interface it should use for a particular destination, the local interface will be returned for Microsoft destinations in the Microsoft IP blocks listed above.

-A current requirement for this to work in 100% of scenarios is to also add the IP range 13.107.60.1/32

-This should not be necessary very shortly due to an update in the latest Teams client due for release w/c March 30 2020.
+A current requirement for this to work in 100% of scenarios is to also add the IP range **13.107.60.1/32**.
+This should not be necessary very shortly due to an update in the latest Teams client due for release w/c **March 30 2020**.

-Signalling traffic is performed over HTTPS and is not as latency sensitive as the media traffic and thus is marked as **Allow** in the URL/IP data and thus can safely be routed through the VPN client if desired.
+Signalling traffic is performed over HTTPS and is not as latency sensitive as the media traffic and is marked as **Allow** in the URL/IP data and thus can safely be routed through the VPN client if desired.

-**Security:**
+### Security

 One common argument for avoiding split tunnels is that it is less secure to do so, i.e any traffic that does not go through the VPN tunnel will not benefit from whatever encryption scheme is applied to the VPN tunnel, and is therefore less secure.